 Back in Florence we went to a very Chinese restaurant with bad service and food.
 We dropped paying for one of the main courses.

-We bought sleeper carriage tickets Venice-Nice for Tuesday night.
-We found out that the French Rivierawas the easiest to be staying at.
-We said farewell to our Sicily plans.
+Later we bought sleeper carriage tickets Venice-Nice for Tuesday night.
+We found out that the French Riviera was the easiest to be staying at.
+Thus we said farewell to our Sicily plans.
 Norwegian prices.

 Monday 19.8.1991, Florence – Arezzo – Siena

 Actually this headline is wrong.
 We left early to Arezzo, a good hour to the south.
 The breakfast was consumed the Italian way (like yesterday): Cappuccino and a kind of sandwich.
 That is: My girlfriend had water and cake.
 We stood at the counter.

 Arezzo proved to be a very picturesque town.
 My girlfriend, who had been here once before, was right.
 It is a pity we are not here in a few days.
 Then they will be staging a medieval festival.
 There were already flags hanging from the windows and buildings.

 We took a train to Siena, via Florence without pausing there.
 Siena lives to the highest degree up to its reputation: Beautiful.
 It has large squares, narrow streets and elegant churches, and more restaurants than in Florence, which have few.

 On all the train trips today and yesterday we have seen much of the Tuscan landscape, from the flat lands to (particularly) the rolling hills this region is so famed of: Vineyards, villages, sunflower fields, rivers, castles, city walls etc. Good.
 No “ordinary” train rides.

 We read on Italian newspaper headlines that there had been a military coup in Moscow.
 We were almost shocked.

 (1) Norway, Sweden, Denmark, Germany: Here is my diary from an InterRail train journey through Sweden, Denmark and Germany, to France and Italy.